Official (gridiron football): Female officials

 Historically, American football officials have been men.

 In 2007, Sarah Thomas became the first woman to officiate a major college football game, working a game between Memphis and Jacksonville State.
 Thomas later became the first woman to officiate a bowl game when she worked as a line judge during the 2009 Little Caesars Pizza Bowl between Marshall and Ohio.
 Since then, other women have officiated Division I college football games.
 In 2015, Thomas became the NFL's first permanent female official.
 She entered as a line judge, and moved to the down judge (head linesman) role in her third season.
 In 2017, she was an alternate in an NFL wild card game.
 In 2019, she became the first female official to officiate an NFL playoff game in an AFC divisional round between Los Angeles Chargers at New England Patriots.
 She worked NFC divisional games in 2020 and 2021, and was the down judge for Super Bowl LV.

 In 2021, line judge Maia Chaka became the NFL's second full-time female on-field official.
+Robin DeLorenzo became the third the next season when she was hired as a down judge.
+She was moved across the field to line judge in 2024.

+Karina Tovar became the NFL's fourth female official in 2024.
+She was hired as a field judge, making her the first female to work a position other than one on the line of scrimmage.
+Tovar and DeLorenzo worked along the same sideline during the New Orleans Saints-New York Giants game on December 8, 2024, marking the first NFL game to feature two female on-field officials.

 Terri Valenti became the first woman to officiate professional football when she began working United Football League games in 2009.
 The UFL later hired Thomas in 2010.
 In 2017, the NFL hired her as a replay official.
 She officated the 2020 AFC Championship game.
 She is also doing replay officiating for the XFL.

 In 2012, Shannon Eastin became the first female official of an NFL game.
 She was a replacement line judge while the league had locked out the regular officials due to a labor dispute.
 Darin Gantt of Profootballtalk.com and Sam Farmer of the Los Angeles Times lamented that it was in this manner that this gender barrier was broken.

 In 2017, Amanda Sauer-Cook became the first ever female referee in a Division I game,.
 Her first game as referee was Morgan State at Rutgers.
 She is also the first openly bisexual official to work in a major professional football league and in college football.
 For the defunct 2019 Alliance of American Football, and the 2020 XFL, she works as center judge.

 In 2019, the AAF had three female officials.
 In 2020, the XFL has six female officials.
 Having six total officiating crews, there will be one female official for each crew.
 There is also one female replay official.